UNBOUND-ANCHOR(8) Unbound UNBOUND-ANCHOR(8)

 not support DNSSEC.

 -v More verbose.
-Once prints informational messages, multiple times
+Once prints informational messages, multiple

-byte-dumps of downloaded files).
+or byte-dumps of downloaded files).
 By default it prints almost

 nothing.
 It also prints nothing on errors by default; in that